k2majeot/remote-control/README.md

 - **http_server.py** – serves the web client (`index.html` and `send-input.js`) and a `config.json` file.
 - **send-input.js** – communicates with the remote server from the browser and sends touch or keyboard input.
 - Touch-friendly scroll bar on the right side of the page for sending scroll events.
+- Drag support by holding down on the touch area and moving to simulate a mouse drag.

 ## Quick start
 1. Install the Python dependencies: